precice/tutorials/tools/tests/README.md

 openfoam-adapter:
   repository: https://github.com/precice/openfoam-adapter
   template: component-templates/openfoam-adapter.yaml
-  build-arguments: # these things mean something to the docker-service
+  build_arguments: # these things mean something to the docker-service
     OPENFOAM_EXECUTABLE:
-      options: ["openfoam2306"]
+      options: ["openfoam2112"]
-      description: exectuable of OpenFOAM to use
+      description: exectuable of openfoam to use
-      default: "openfoam2306"
+      default: "openfoam2112"
     PRECICE_TAG:
-      description: Version of precice to use
+      description: Version of preCICE to use
       default: "latest"
-    OPENFOAM_ADAPTER_TAG:
+    OPENFOAM_ADAPTER_REF:
-      description: Ref of the actual OpenFOAM adapter
+      description: Reference/tag of the actual OpenFOAM adapter
-      default: "latest"
+      default: "master"
 ```

 This `openfoam-adapter` component has the following attributes: